ericdemers/static-portfolio/documentation/UserInterfaceSpecification.md

 Clicking on the canvas without moving deselects the drawing icon.
 No toolbar icon is then selected.

 When no design tool is selected, it is possible to select curves.
 Clicking on a curve allows you to move it.
 The control polygon is displayed when the curve is released.
-After selecting a curve the "b" icon for basis function, appear on the right menu.
+After selecting a curve the "B" icon for basis function, appear on the right menu.

-When the "b" icon is selected then the basis functions editing window is displayed.
+When the "B" icon is selected then the basis functions editing window is displayed.
 A zoom-scrolling button allows you to enlarge and thus better see a particular section of the basis functions in its parametric domain.
 Touching and moving the basis functions display area allows you to move the function horizontally.
 The position of the knots is displayed on a bar below.
 It is possible to move them.
 Selecting a knot or touching the parametric line first displays a position on the parametric line as well as on the curve.
 It then becomes possible to insert a knot at this position or to delete a selected knot.
 The multiplicity of knots is shown using multiple vertical lines under the basis functions.

 When one or more curve are drawn on the canvas, the selection rectangle icon become visible on the top creation toolbar.
 Once selected, it becomes possible to select multiple curves by drawing a rectangle.
 Every curve that has a control point inside the light gray rectangle is selected.
 After the first selection, a shift button appear on the top toolbar.
 Pressing the shift button allows you to select add or remove curve from the selection.
 The selection is shown with a blue box that surround all curves control points.
 It is possible to translate or scale the selected curves.
 More options can also appear on the right menu to apply group transformations compatible with the selected curves.